dimanikulin/fva/FVADocMD/LEARNED_AS_SA.md

+# Headline
+TBD
-# What I learned as an Application Architect while creating my product
+What I learned as an Application Architect while creating my product

+# Article description
+TBD

+# Tags
+TBD

+# Content
 - "Are you kidding?", - you will ask me. - "Do such small applications require an arhitect to be involved?"
 - "Yes, yes, and yes!", - my answer will be.